 If induction treatment is successful, you usually have treatment to lower the chances of the leukaemia coming back.
 This is called consolidation treatment.
 Some people may then have a transplant using the stem cells or bone marrow of a donor.

 This trial is trying to answer a number of questions about the treatment of AML and high risk MDS.
 These include trying to find out

 - Which combination of chemotherapy works best in induction treatment

 - If 1 or 2 courses of consolidation chemotherapy improve treatment for AML

-- Whether adding biological therapy can further reduce the risk of the leukaemia coming back
+- Whether adding a targeted drug can further reduce the risk of the leukaemia coming back

 - Whether extra monitoring of some people is useful in trying to work out who has a higher chance of their leukaemia coming back

 If you have a type of AML called acute promyelocytic leukaemia (APL) you have different treatment.
 This is described in A trial looking at treatment for acute promyelocytic leukaemia (AML 19).
 This trial is now closed to recruitment.